Shared Task: Biomedical Translation Task

 (as registered in the form above) and the run number, following this example for the abstracts:

-- The submission file for run 1 of the "ABC" team for the Medline abstracts from English to Spanish should be called
+- The submission file for run 1 of the "ABC" team for the Medline scientific abstracts from English into Spanish should be called

-- The submission file for run 3 of the "ABC" team for the Medline abstracts from Spanish to English should be called
+- The submission file for run 3 of the "ABC" team for the Medline scientific abstracts from Spanish into English should be called

 Each team will be allowed to submit up to 3 runs per test set.

 |Release of training data for shared tasks||February/March, 2022|